 Grant Generating Project (GGP)

 The GGP is open to all faculty members who are interested in pursuing investigator-generated independent research on topics of interest to primary care.
 Applications are welcome from individuals with MD, PhD, ScD, EdD and other terminal degrees.
-Previous course work in research methods is preferred for optimal participation.
+Previous course work or applied experience in research methods is preferred for optimal participation.
 Research methods will not be taught during this fellowship.

 Each Fellow will be responsible for a $4,000 USD tuition (does not include conference registration fees) in addition to their travel costs.
 A limited number of scholarships are available.